CentaurusInfra/arktos/docs/design-proposals/node/Support-multiple-runtimes.md

-# Multiple CRI runtime endpoint support in Alkaid node agent
+# Multiple CRI runtime endpoint support in Arktos node agent

 ## Motivation
-Alkaid is a unified compute platform to support both container and virtual machine workloads and to provide superior resource allocation efficiency in the cluster, in addition to support large scale cluster.
-Therefore, the Alkaid node agent needs to support both virtual machine and container runtime services, not only for containerizing applications that used to run on virtual machines, but also to support those workloads in a native way, which, in our opinions, should have the following characteristics:
+Arktos is a unified compute platform to support both container and virtual machine workloads and to provide superior resource allocation efficiency in the cluster, in addition to support large scale cluster.
+Therefore, the Arktos node agent needs to support both virtual machine and container runtime services, not only for containerizing applications that used to run on virtual machines, but also to support those workloads in a native way, which, in our opinions, should have the following characteristics: